 As in many fields disrupted by technology, regulations in healthcare have also been slow to catch up.(4) As part of this catch-up game, existing health regulations are now being amended.
 In most countries, changes are being made to the current frameworks to accommodate the new shifting paradigm of health apps.(5) Countries are formulating regulations for innovation at a national level, with a special focus on elements like data privacy, secured data handling, informed user consent, and interoperability.(5) They are not simply leaving everything to the iOS app store (Apple) or Google Play store (Android) where these apps reside.(5)

 Upcoming regulations reflect priorities mentioned in international agreements like the European Union General Data Protection Regulation’s Medical Device Regulation (MDR) and Singapore’s Personal Data Protection Act.
 For example, to ensure minimum quality standards, the European Institute of Standardization emphasizes that all countries should have some elements of regulations on digital health.
 Some are racing ahead in this, e.g., Germany, which operationalized and implemented market access-related regulaThe content herein is subject to copyright by The Yuan.
 All rights reserved.
 The content of the services is owned or licensed to The Yuan.
-The copying or storing of any content for anything other than personal use is expressly prohibited without prior written permission from The Yuan, or the copyright holder identified in the copyright notice contained in the content.
+Such content from The Yuan may be shared and reprinted but must clearly identify The Yuan as its original source.
+Content from a third-party copyright holder identified in the copyright notice contained in such third party’s content appearing in The Yuan must likewise be clearly labeled as such.